BlueShirtStudios/Subnautica_Assitant/README.md

-<h1>ALT, Your PDA with an opinion</h1>
+<h1 align="center">🧠 ALT — Your PDA with an Opinion</h1>

-<h2>Description</h2>
+---

+## 🧾 Description

-ALT is an AI assitant to help you with your playthrough of subnautica and subnautica below zero.
-ALT has everything, from helping you locate materials to participating in a debate about the local wild life.
+**ALT** is an intelligent AI assistant designed to help you on your *Subnautica* and *Below Zero* adventures.
+From locating materials to debating the local wildlife, **ALT** has a lot to say — and sometimes, it even makes sense. 😉

-This project has 2 major phases:
+This project is being developed in **two major phases**:

 <ul>
-    <li>Commandline Assitant</li>
-    <li>Web Integraded </li>
+  <li><b>Phase 1:</b> Command-Line Assistant 🖥️</li>
+  <li><b>Phase 2:</b> Web-Integrated Version 🌐</li>
 </ul>

-The reason this is started at the cmdline is that I am unfamilier with web UI designing and specilise in backend designing.
-After ALT is completly built, I will develop an web UI and integrate this existing backend with it.
-But this a boring reason for looking at a terminal UI, so go read <a href="#backstory">ALT's Story</a> for a more entertaining reason.

-<h2>Features(Implemented and to come...)</h2>
+Why start in the terminal?
+Because I specialize in **backend development** and wanted to focus on building ALT’s “brain” before giving it a shiny interface.
+But if you’d rather hear a *cooler* reason, check out <a href="#backstory">ALT’s Story</a> below.

+---

+## ⚙️ Features (Implemented & Planned)

 <ul>
-    <li>RAG Support</li>
+  <li>🧩 RAG (Retrieval-Augmented Generation) Support</li>
-    <li>Async System</li>
+  <li>⚡ Asynchronous System</li>
-    <li>Decision-Based AI</li>
+  <li>🧠 Decision-Based AI Logic</li>
-    <li>Custom Tool Utilization</li>
+  <li>🛠️ Custom Tool Utilization</li>
-    <li>Strong Knowledge Base</li>
+  <li>📚 Strong Knowledge Base</li>
-    <li>Build Knowledge According to Custom Criteria</li>
+  <li>🎯 Build Knowledge Using Custom Criteria</li>
-    <li>Chat History Access</li>
+  <li>💬 Persistent Chat History Access</li>
+  <li>💭 Opinion Mode — ALT shares its thoughts on situations, items, or wildlife</li>
 </ul>

-This list will be exstended as development progress and I discover another cool thing to add.
-I aim to create a modular AI that I can use in future projects, subnautica was just the topic that came to mind when I thought of this idea

-<h2>Current Focus</h2>
+This list will expand as development continues and I discover new features worth adding.
+My long-term goal is to make **ALT** a *modular AI framework* I can reuse across future projects — Subnautica just happens to be the perfect testbed for now.

+---

+## 🔧 Current Focus

 <ul>
-    <li>Make current code more modular</li>
-    <li>Chat History feautures should work should work as intened</li>
+  <li>Refactoring core systems for better modularity 🧱</li>
+  <li>Ensuring chat history features work as intended 🗃️</li>
 </ul>

-<h2 id="backstory">ALT's Story</h2>
-ALT is your PDA's advanced version, but Alterra only implemented it as a failover in drastic situations.
-And for our scenario, out PDA got eaten by a sandshark while making more databank entries.
-This leaves you with no choice but to fabricate an old computer that can run the emergency failover assitant.
-Your eyes meet with a black screen only providing the option to ask questions, no fancy UI, no greeting, just the option to ask a question or exit.
-Will this be able to adjust to the old technology or are you going to forsake knowledge for convience?

-I will further update the Readme file as development progresses.
+---

+## 📖 ALT’s Story <a id="backstory"></a>

+> “Your PDA is gone.
+The sandshark didn’t like you scanning it.”

+ALT is the advanced version of the standard PDA AI — but Alterra only activated it during *critical failures*.
+After your PDA is devoured while cataloging new data entries, you’re left with no choice but to **fabricate an old terminal** capable of running the **emergency failover assistant**.

+When you boot it up, you’re met with nothing but a black screen — no sleek UI, no friendly voice, just a blinking cursor and one prompt:
+> *Ask a question... or exit.*

+Can this outdated AI adapt to primitive tech?
+Or will you abandon knowledge for convenience?
+The choice... is yours.

+---

+## 🧭 Development Notes

+This README will be updated as development progresses.
+Stay tuned for new features, story expansions, and UI previews.

+---

+> 🧠 *"ALT may not have feelings... but it definitely has opinions."*